-Any pastoral concerns regarding children's emotional wellbeing will be recorded on a 'Pastoral Notes, Comments and Observations' form (Appendix G).
-Copies of all forms, records and observations will be kept in the class 'Pastoral Folder'.
-Class folders will be reviewed regularly by Jacqueline Morales to monitor trends, implement support required for school and/or home, address training needs and any further action that may be necessary.
+Any pastoral concerns regarding children's emotional wellbeing will be recorded on iSAMS.
+These records of concerns will be reviewed half termly by Jacqueline Morales to monitor trends, implement support required for school and/or home, address training needs and any further action that may be necessary.